-I’ve been a beauty editor for about eight years now.
-Up until this past year, I was convinced that eye creams were bogus.
+I’ve been a beauty editor for a long time.
+Even so, I was convinced that eye creams were bogus.
 I know, I know.
-It wasn’t until I started seeing the actual effects of aging in my early 30s that I realized how amazing an eye cream can be to, well, reduce the signs of aging!
+It wasn’t until I started seeing the actual effects of aging in my early 30s that I realized how amazing an eye cream can be to, well, reduce the signs of aging.
+Plus, a good eye cream can help decrease dryness and puffiness regardless of when you start using it.

-If you’re wondering when should you start using eye cream, my answer would be: right now.
+That said, if you’re wondering when should you start using eye cream, my answer would be: right now.
 Start using eye cream as early as possible.
-No matter what age you are, using eye cream on the delicate skin around the eyes can work as both a preventative measure or a reactive measure.
+No matter what age you are, using eye cream on the delicate skin around the eyes can work as both a preventative measure and a reactive measure.

 Personally, I took the reactive route and started using eye cream when I turned 30.
 I started noticing more wrinkles around my eyes.
-There was also darkness in my under eye area that I’d never noticed before.
-I had never really used eye cream in my 20s because 1.) most eye creams I tried irritated my skin and 2.)
-I felt like the beauty industry just made up another special product that women “need” to spend money on to improve their appearance.
-Unfortunately, I believed that eye cream formulas were essentially the same formula as a face cream.
+There was also darkness in my under-eye area that I’d never noticed before.
+I had never really used eye cream in my 20s because 1) most eye creams I tried irritated my skin and 2) I felt like the beauty industry just made up another special product that women “need” to spend money on to improve their appearance.
+Unfortunately, I believed that eye cream formulas were essentially the same formula as face cream.
 They were just in a smaller bottle and marketed differently.

 I have since learned that that’s not true.
-There are specific ingredients and textures in eye creams that can target specific concerns around your eye area.
-Below, I’m gonna persuade you to rethink your stance on eye creams.
-Here, I give you the 411 on when should you start using eye cream in your daily routine.
+There are specific ingredients and textures in eye creams that can target specific concerns around your eye area, meaning that eye creams are formulated specifically for your eye area.
+Below, I’m gonna persuade you to rethink your stance on eye creams by giving you the 411 on when should you start using eye cream in your skincare regimen.

-Like I mentioned previously, I would start using eye cream now.
+As I mentioned previously, I would start using eye cream… yesterday.
 I wish I had started using it daily in my early 20s, but I can’t turn back time, unfortunately.
 Incorporating a hydrating and/or anti-aging eye cream in your early 20s is a smart way to prevent wrinkles from forming in your 30s.
 Even when you think you don’t need an eye cream in your early 20s, I would start using one before you begin noticing any changes to your eyes.

 That being said, if you are in your 30s and are just starting out with eye creams, fret not.
 There are still a ton of brands out there that work to actively treat any concerns you might have about your eye area—whether that be fine lines and wrinkles, dark circles, or even puffiness under the eyes, too.